Joutsa

 Data Finland municipality/population density Joutsa.

 The municipality is unilingually Finnish.
-The municipality of Leivonmäki was consolidated with Joutsa on January 1, 2008.
+The municipality of Leivonmäki was consolidated with Joutsa on 1 January 2008.

 Sahti culture in Joutsa is known by Joutsan sahti.

+The 1985 International Mathematical Olympiad (IMO) took place in the municipality of Joutsa.
+The competition itself happened on 4 and 5 July, with 38 countries participating.
+The jury for the 1985 IMO had met on 29 June to decide on the final list of problems in the nearby town of Heinola.